How to back up Mac without Time Machine

 Backup to external or network Volumes

-Knowing how to back up your Mac to an external hard drive without a Time Machine not only gives you options but empowers you to make the right choice for you.
+Knowing how to back up your Mac to an external hard drive without a Time Machine not only gives you options but empowers you to make the right choice.

-No matter which option you choose, manual or third-party tools, backups are vital against data loss; make them regular, and don't forget to clean your Mac up first.
+No matter which option you choose, manual or third-party tools, backups are vital against data loss.
+So make them regular, and don't forget to clean up your Mac first.